santos-g85/movie-recommendation/README.md

-Movie Recommendation System cosine similarity for movie recommendation
+Movie Recommendation System using cosine similarity for movie recommendation